- Categories:

 History of Ménière's Disease Awareness Day

-Ménière’s Disease Awareness Day was established to shine a spotlight on Ménière’s disease, named after the French physician, Prosper Ménière.
+Ménière’s Disease Awareness Day was established to shine a spotlight on Ménière’s disease, named after the French physician, Prosper Ménière (June 18, 1799 – February 7, 1862).
 In 1861, he first identified the disorder as being linked to the inner ear and not the brain, as was previously believed.
 While the exact cause of Ménière’s disease is unknown, the most common theory is that a buildup of endolymph, a fluid in the inner ear, disrupts the balance and hearing signals to the brain.
 Other possible causes include genetics, viral infections, autoimmune issues, or problems with blood flow to the inner ear.
 However, more research is needed to fully understand what causes the condition.

-On Ménière’s Disease Awareness Day, we’re raising awareness about the condition, its impact on daily life, and the importance of an early diagnosis and proper treatment to improve the quality of life for those affected.
+On Ménière’s Disease Awareness Day, we’re raising awareness about the condition, its impact on the quality of daily life, and the importance of an early diagnosis for possible treatments that may improve the quality of life for those affected.
+It is important to note that current treatments don’t work for everyone.

 Ménière's Disease Awareness Day timeline